What is the Early Childhood Advisory Council?

 Members of the Early Childhood Advisory Council (ECAC) include representatives of early childhood education, health care, child welfare, family support, and mental health programs, advocacy organizations, foundations, higher education, unions, state agencies and others involved in provision of services to young children and their families, beginning in pregnancy.

-In addition, the work of the ECAC is enriched by the inclusion of the Head Start Collaboration Project, Project LAUNCH, and the Early Childhood Comprehensive Systems Plan, all of which have a cross-systems early childhood focus.
+In addition, the work of the ECAC is enriched by the inclusion of the Head Start Collaboration Project and the Early Childhood Comprehensive Systems Impact initiative, both of which have a cross-systems early childhood focus.

 What is a comprehensive early childhood system?